JaviCervera/wiz3d/doc/documentation.md

 * `blend`: Specified how the object blends with its surroundings.
 Can be:
   * `_BLEND_SOLID`: The material is fully opaque.
   * `_BLEND_ALPHA`: Parts of the object can appear as transparent depending on the alpha of the texture and diffuse color.
   * `_BLEND_ADD`: The material is added to whatever is behind it.
-It looks as a transparent object (except for the white parts that would look opaque), and this mode is usually used on elements such as fire or beams, because it makes the object appear brighter.
+It looks as a transparent object (except for the white parts that would look opaque), and this mode is usually used on elements such as fire or wiz3ds, because it makes the object appear brighter.
   * `_BLEND_MUL`: The material is multiplied with whatever is beneath it.
 Rarely used, but it is useful to darken or tint the background using the material.
 * `flags`: Enables or disables some visual properties of the material.
 It can be a bitwise combination of:
   * `_FLAG_CULL`: Enables backface culling.
 This makes the backside of objects visible.
 Normally disabled with transparent objects.